-- 4.11.1 After establishing the rough opening is the correct size and within the parameters noted in 4.1, dry fit the door frame into the opening to determine any further shimming requirements of that particular unit and opening.
-Note: Shims along the sill should be approximatley 6"to 8"apart to ensure continous, solid and level support. - 4.11.2 With the door frame lying flat on the exterior face in front of the opening (be sure to protect the exposed front surfaces from scratched and dents), set the bottom sill track close to the sill pan, stand the unit upright and set it into place in the rough opening.
-As Bi-Fold door frames can be large, this may take several people to do safely and effectively. - 4.11.3 Secure the sill by applying discontinuous lengths of sealant in the sill pan.
+4.11.1 After establishing the rough opening is the correct size and within the parameters noted in 4.1, remove the temporary handles attached to the side jambs and dry fit the door frame into the opening to determine any further shimming requirements.
+You can also cut the strap wrapped vertically around the head and the sill.
+Note: Shims along the sill should be approximatley 6"to 8" apart to ensure continous, solid and level support.

+4.11.2 Because the doors are typically fitted and tested in the factory, the door leafs can be left in place during installation.
+Make sure doors are closed and locked when lifting into place.
+Use glazing suction cups or flat straps under the sill that can slip out between the sill and sill pan to lift the doors into place.

+4.11.2 With the door lying flat on the exterior face in front of the opening or, leaning against saw horses, etc. set the sill close to the sill pan, lift the unit upright while setting it into place.
+Be sure to protect the exposed front surfaces from scratches and dents.
+The doors can be large and this may take a considerable amount of people to do safely and effectively.

+4.11.3 Secure the sill by applying discontinuous lengths of sealant in the sill pan.
 Refer to step 4.7.7.
-This will fasten the sill to the sill pan while allowing moisture to go out from underneath the door frame. - 4.11.4 Because the sill was previously leveled before the sill pan was installed in step 4.7, the unit should be sitting level and plumb in the opening.
-Note: The sill should be straight or may bow slightly downward by no more than 5/64" or 22 mm.
+This will fasten the sill to the sill pan while allowing moisture out from underneath the door frame.

+4.11.4 Because the sill was previously leveled before the sill pan was installed in step 4.7, the unit should be sitting level and plumb in the opening.
-4.11.5 Insert shims along the

-head between the frame and header.
-It is critical that the head track remain straight and level since the weight of the doors and their proper function will be determined by how secure the head track remains.
+4.11.5 Insert shims along the head between the frame and header.
+It is critical that the head remain straight and level.